Pullusb/SB_images_to_video/README.md

 - _normal_ - good quality, average weight and encoding time
 - _Final_ - slower - super quality and optimize weight (add "_F" suffix)

+You can also hit *"Make Gif"* to create an optimized gif from your sequence with various settings (pop up a pre-launch window)

 Old screenshot :
 ![Output pannel with imgs2video Addon enabled](http://www.samuelbernou.fr/imgs/git/Addon_imgs2video_screenshot_demo)